 Findings should be interpreted in context of the following limitations.
 First, responses were anonymous; thus, we did not collect or report demographic data.
 However, the richness and candor of responses suggest that anonymity elicited more comprehensive and complete reporting than perhaps otherwise would have been received.
 Second, the data was subject to self-selection bias: servant coordinator participants (21%) self-selected to the conference (as opposed to those coordinators who did not attend) and the remaining servants were selected by Coptic Orthodox clergy leaders for their perceived high commitment to the provider role.
 Although a selection bias, this was also a design feature advantage prioritized by our collaborators to yield rich insight into youth disengagement and service needs.
 Third, the study design was cross-sectional with surveys administered only at one time point (after the Children of Light curriculum was disseminated and implemented); for some youth care providers, their experiences related to youth vary between time points (e.g., beginning versus end of Sunday school year).
-Finally, the perspectives of Coptic youth, particularly those who have disengaged or are susceptible to it were not represented and are mandatory to consider as the work moves toward training recommendations designed with their benefits and outcomes in mind.
-Future research will also elevate youth voices to illuminate their S/R, cultural and contextual experiences with engagement to examine how youth responses converge with or diverge from provider opinions and results, a current priority and aim in our academic-faith collaboration.
+Finally, the perspectives of Coptic youth, particularly those who have disengaged or are susceptible to it were not represented and are important to also consider especially as the work moves toward training recommendations designed with their benefits and outcomes in mind.
+Future research will also elevate youth voices to illuminate their S/R, cultural and contextual experiences with engagement, a current priority and aim in our academic-faith collaboration.
 Given provider insights into the stressful experiences of some individuals, we recommend that this research leverage an experimental disclosure paradigm for its therapeutic benefits (Frattaroli, 2006).